 Does Coconut Oil Help Sunburn?

-Yes, coconut oil can help to relieve sunburn—as long as you apply it at the right time.
+Just make sure you apply it at the right time.
 Since oil traps heat, coconut oil can make a sunburn worse if you apply it too quickly.
-And because it’s an occlusive, it can smother the skin and make your sunburn feel worse.
-For that reason, you want to avoid applying coconut oil to newly-burned skin or blisters from sun exposure.
+And because it’s an occlusive that creates a barrier on the skin, it’s best to avoid using coconut oil on fresh burns or blisters.

 Once your skin has cooled, using organic coconut oil can soothe sunburn and stimulate the healing process.
 It will nourish, hydrate, and soothe the skin while energizing the skin cells to repair damage.

-There’s been little research or evidence on the benefits of using coconut oil for sunburn.
+There’s been little research or evidence on the effects of using coconut oil for sunburn.
 A 2020 animal study researched the effects of using virgin coconut oil on mice with sunburn from UV exposure.
 While researchers found that coconut oil possessed anti-inflammatory properties and reduced UV-damage-induced skin thickening, the study did not examine whether virgin coconut oil healed sunburn faster than a placebo.

 While research is lacking, it’s clear that coconut oil may be beneficial for soothing and speeding up the healing process of sunburn provided that it’s applied once the skin has cooled—and not to newly sunburned skin.

 Coconut oil offers potential benefits for soothing sunburn due to its moisturizing properties, anti-inflammatory compounds like polyphenols and lauric acid, and antioxidants that combat sun-induced free radicals.
-Does coconut oil help sunburn?
-It can provide a cooling sensation and promote skin repair, particularly with lauric acid’s antimicrobial qualities aiding in infection prevention and healing.

 However, coconut oil should not replace primary sun protection measures like sunscreen and protective clothing.
 Consult a healthcare professional or dermatologist for severe sunburn or skin concerns.